SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

 ## ❔ Exercises

 For these exercises we are going to use the framework [Evidently](https://github.com/evidentlyai/evidently) ,developed by [EvidentlyAI](https://www.evidentlyai.com).
 Evidently currently supports detection for both regression and classification models.
-The exercises are in large part taken from [here](https://docs.evidentlyai.com/get-started/hello-world) and in general we recommend if you are in doubt about an exercise to look at the [docs](https://docs.evidentlyai.com/) for the API and examples (their documentation can be a bit lacking sometimes, so you may also have to dive into the source code).
+The exercises are in large part taken from [the Evidently getting started guide](https://docs.evidentlyai.com/get-started/hello-world) and in general we recommend if you are in doubt about an exercise to look at the [docs](https://docs.evidentlyai.com/) for the API and examples (their documentation can be a bit lacking sometimes, so you may also have to dive into the source code).

 Additionally, we want to stress that data drift detection, concept drift detection, etc. is still an active field of research and so there exist multiple frameworks for doing this kind of detection.
 In addition to Evidently,